rananna/bttf-alarm-clock/readme.md

   <img src="https://via.placeholder.com/600x300.png?text=BTTF+Clock+in+Action" alt="BTTF Alarm Clock">
 </p>

 > **Great Scott!** It appears you've stumbled upon the schematics for a temporal displacement alarm clock.
 While this device can't actually travel through time (flux capacitor technology is still a bit tricky), it brings the iconic look and feel of the DeLorean's time circuits right to your nightstand.
 Using the power of an ESP32 and a little bit of 1.21-gigawatt...
-I mean, 5-volt... ingenuity, this clock connects to your local WiFi network to display the precise current time, your designated "destination" alarm time, and even tracks your "last time departed" for power-saving sleep modes.
+I mean, 5-volt... ingenuity, this clock connects to your local WiFi network to display the precise date and time.
+You can set a "Destination Time" alarm and a "Last Time Departed" sleep schedule, all configurable from a web interface.
 So, fire it up, but be warned: once this baby hits 88 miles per hour on the display, you're going to see some serious stuff!

 ---